 Pour 60 milliliters of apple vinegar into the container, and then add 7 deciliters of boiling water.
 Cover the head with a towel to prevent steam leakage, and have a steam bath for about 10 minutes.
 Breathe deeply all the time.
 In the end, wipe your face and drink a glass of cold water.

 Sodium glutamate is a taste enhancer, which is often added to food in some restaurants.
 Its negative effects on health are known, and it is especially problematic for people who are often tormented by migraines.

-Gelatin, meat products and sauces in cans contain this migraine trigger also.
+Gelatin, meat products, and sauces in cans contain this migraine trigger also.
 Sometimes sodium glutamate is found even where it would be least expected.
-Unfortunately, a chocolate can have similar effect on us as sodium glutamate.
-It can be also a trigger for migraine attacks, so enjoy it occasionally.
+Unfortunately, chocolate can have a similar effect on us as sodium glutamate so enjoy it occasionally.

 If you have migraines think of what you eat and how you live.
 Is stress causing it?
 Think and find a reason for them and enjoy teas that I recommend since they have substances for relieving the pain.